famous05/bezier-curve-3d/README.md

 ### bezier-curve-3d
 bezier-curve-3d is a simple Bezier library for constructing Bezier curves.
 Tested only on Linux so far.

-This library assumes you have conan installed and setup locally.
+This library assumes you have conan installed and setup locally with a default profile

 ### Use